-At its meeting on 29 June 2021, the Board of the Financial Supervisory Authority decided to change the maximum lending ratio so that the maximum lending ratio of other than first-home buyers is reduced by 5 percentage points to 85 %.
-The amendment entered into force on 1 October 2021.
-In addition, the Financial Supervisory Authority decided not to impose the countercyclical capital buffer requirement, which may range from 0 to 2.5 % of the risk-weighted exposure amounts.
+In addition, the Financial Supervisory Authority has not set in 2022 the countercyclical capital buffer requirement, which may range from 0 to 2.5% of the risk-weighted exposure amounts.
 The Financial Supervisory Authority has not set additional capital requirements, so called O-SII buffers, for the Savings Banks Amalgamation.

 The Financial Supervisory Authority has granted a permission not to deduct internal holdings of credit institutions included in the Amalgamation from own funds instruments when calculating own funds at the individual institution level and sub-consolidation group level.
-In addition, the Financial Supervisory Authority has granted a permission to apply a 0 % risk weight to internal credit institution liabilities included within the scope of the Amalgamation's joint and several liability.
-These permissions are based on the European Union Capital Requirements Regulation (EU 575/2013) and the Act on the Amalgamation of De-posit Banks (599/2010).
+In addition, the Financial Supervisory Authority has granted a permission to apply a 0% risk weight to internal credit institution liabilities included within the scope of the Amalgamation's joint and several liability.
+These permissions are based on the European Union Capital Requirements Regulation (EU 575/2013) and the Act on the Amalgamation of Deposit Banks (599/2010).